-What Information Does Risk Neutral Skewness Contain?
-Evidence From Price Rebounds and Momentum Crashes
+Risk Neutral Skewness Predicts Price Rebounds and so can Improve Momentum Performance

 59 Pages Posted: 27 Feb 2018 Last revised: 23 Jun 2020

 Positive option-implied risk-neutral skewness (RNS) predicts next-month abnormal underlying stock returns driven by upward rebounds of previously undervalued stocks.
 The RNS anomaly is strongest in periods of post-recession rebounds when momentum crashes occur.
 Furthermore, the momentum anomaly is strongest (weakest) in stocks with the most negative (positive) RNS.
 We generalize our findings to non-optionable stocks by constructing an RNS factor-mimicking portfolio, finding that a momentum strategy that avoids performance reversals has meaningfully superior performance.
 Our results hold after controlling for trading frictions, firm characteristics, and common risk factors.

 Keywords: Risk Neutral Skewness, Momentum, Return Predictability